keyboardsurfer/Crouton/README.markdown

 A Crouton will be displayed at the top of an application window.
 You can line up multiple Croutons for display, that will be shown one after another.

+### Important changes of upcoming version 1.6

-**As of version 1.5 Crouton can be used on any Android device without API level limitations.**
+Version 1.6 Crouton can be used on any Android device with API level 4+.

+Also 1.6 will change the package name to `de.keyboardsurfer.android.widget`

-A demo application is available on Google Play
+### A demo application is available on Google Play

 <a href="http://play.google.com/store/apps/details?id=de.keyboardsurfer.app.demo.crouton">
   <img alt="Crouton Demo on Google Play"